 Car Rental

-There are few things to consider if you plan to use a rental car on the island.
-The main consideration is should you rent a car on the island, or on the mainland, prior to crossing over.
+There are a few things to consider if you plan to use a rental car on the island.
+The main consideration is whether should you rent a car on the island, or on the mainland, prior to crossing over.
 This decision is not always evident, and more often than not it depends on personal preferences.

 On the other hand, hiring a car on the island gives you the opportunity to rent only for the days you will actually use it (even if the price per day comes as more expensive; you will perhaps still spend less money in total on car rental).